nomocas/yamvish/README.md

 Yet Another MVish isomorphic javascript library.

-Inspired from React, Ractive, jsblocks and Riot.
+Inspired from React, Ractive, jsblocks and Riot and years of works.

+It's there because, as lot of developers obviously, I love all the 451 MV* libs avaiable nowadays (and it stills growing every days...) with all their really great ideas and toon of works, but I was feeling that, as others, simplicity, peformance, completness, readability, reusability AND isomorphism are something that wasn't achieved yet.

+So this is the 452th... :)

+More seriously, as it would be fool to re-invent the wheel, yamvish try to solve, as primary goal, the big and really complex problem of isomorphism.
+The Real One.
+Not just the possibility to render both sides.
+That's easy and achieved since decade.
+Isomorphism means to write your __whole__ app once then run it both sides __simply__ and __smartly__ without rewriting more than few lines and without killing your server ;).

+So yamvish is :
 - really fast both sides.
-- no need of jquery/zepto or cheerio/jsdom (but you could if needed).
+- dont' need jquery/zepto or cheerio/jsdom (but you could if needed).
 - really small
-	- core : +- 8Ko minified/gzipped (28 Ko min).
+	- core : +- 11Ko minified/gzipped (36 Ko min).
-	- with parsers : 10(/36) Ko.
+	- with parsers : 13 Ko.
-	- full with plugins : 19(/63) Ko)
+	- full with plugins : 25 Ko.
 - dead simple. minimal learning curve.
+- absolutly straight forward. just context with data, powerful template and pure dom node handling.
+- minimal obstrusivity. maximum plasticity.

 __Data binding__ (Ractive inspiration)
 - based on simple observable-data-map (of course with two-way)